scala/docs.scala-lang/_overviews/scala3-book/types-union.md

     case Password(hash) => lookupPassword(hash)
   // more code here ...
 ```

-As shown, a union type can represent one of several different types, without requiring those types to be part of a custom-crafted class hierarchy.
+We implement the method `help` by distinguishing between the two alternatives using pattern matching.

-This code is flexible, and it’s also a type-safe solution.
+This code is a flexible and type-safe solution.
 If you attempt to pass in a type other than a `Username` or `Password`, the compiler flags it as an error:

 ```scala
 help("hi")   // error: Found: ("hi" : String)